AmmarCode/AmmarCode/README.md

 I taught myself Software Development by taking multiple self-paced programming courses, as well as taking advantage of the tons of free resources out there!

-I'm glad I chose this route as it gave me more time to fully understand Software Engineering theories and allowed me to get real-life experience in problem-solving, getting unstuck while developing and debugging software, finding answers by googling, StackOverflow, and reading documentations.
+I'm glad I chose this route.
+The experience I gained depending on myself to problem solve, develop and debug software, find answers on Google, Stackoverflow, and Documentations prepared me well to become a successful Software Engineer.

 I'm really excited to put my hard-earned skills to work.
 Building dynamic responsive Software.